 4. Finally, add in the orange and pineapple juice.
 Taste and add more honey if desired.

 5. Chill and pour over ice with an orange wedge to serve.

 Russian Tea can be consumed as a hot beverage or cold iced tea depending on your preferences.
 In Russia, the tea is popular in the middle of winter as a way to warm up cold bones.
 Do not use cold water to brew the tea leaves as cool water doesn't develop flavors well.
 Always brew using hot water and then chill for iced tea.

 For a naturally caffeine-free version, simply use our Rooibos tisane instead of black tea leaves.

 The recipes can be altered to suit different taste preferences by simply swapping out the juice flavor.
 For a more tart note, use lemon juice instead of orange juice.
 If you're in a hurry, you can also substitute the juice ingredients with a pre-made Russian tea mix.
 If you want a vegan alternative, swap out the honey with one cup sugar.

 Take Russian Flavor A Step Further

 Want to taste exquisite Russian flavor?
 Try brewing up this easy and delightful Russian Tea recipe.
-It's sure to please everyone from your mother-in-law to guests at your next dinner party or Christmas soiree.
+It's sure to please everyone from your mother-in-law to members of your card club.
 Serve it as a hot drink in the morning for a quick pick-me-up that has half the caffeine as a cup of coffee.
 Alternatively, you can use this recipe to cool off in the summer months by chilling the beverage.